bitvijays/bitvijays.github.io/_sources/LFFRemoteCodeExec.txt

 DCOM
 ^^^^

 The below is as per my understanding (I might be wrong), if so, please do correct me.
-After reading `Lateral Movement Using the MMC20.Application COM Object <https://enigma0x3.net/2017/01/05/lateral-movement-using-the-mmc20-application-com-object/>`_ and `Lateral Movement Via DCOM Round 2 <https://enigma0x3.net/2017/01/23/lateral-movement-via-dcom-round-2/>`_ I believer there are three ways to do lateral movement by using DCOM
+After reading `Lateral Movement Using the MMC20.Application COM Object <https://enigma0x3.net/2017/01/05/lateral-movement-using-the-mmc20-application-com-object/>`_ and `Lateral Movement Via DCOM Round 2 <https://enigma0x3.net/2017/01/23/lateral-movement-via-dcom-round-2/>`_ I believe there are three ways to do lateral movement by using DCOM

 * DCOM applications via MMC Application Class (MMC20.Application) : This COM object allows you to script components of MMC snap-in operations. there is a method named “ExecuteShellCommand” under Document.ActiveView.